-"Medical Psychotherapy" is a counseling service to treat SUDs other than OUD conducted by the medical director of a Narcotic Treatment Program on a one-to-one basis with the beneficiary.
+"Medical Psychotherapy" is a counseling service to treat SUD other than OUD conducted by the medical director of a Narcotic Treatment Program on a one-to-one basis with the beneficiary.

-"Medication Services" includes prescription or administration of medication related to substance use disorder services, or the assessment of the side effects or results of the medication.
-Medication Services does not include MAT for Opioid Use Disorders (OUD) or MAT for Alcohol Use Disorders (AUD) and other Non-Opioid Substance Use Disorders.
+"Medication Services" includes prescription or administration of medication related to SUD services, or the assessment of the side effects or results of the medication.
+Medication Services does not include MAT for OUD or MAT for Alcohol Use Disorders (AUD) and other Non-Opioid Substance Use Disorders.
 Medication Services includes prescribing, administering, and monitoring medications used in the treatment or management of SUD and/or withdrawal management not included in the definitions of MAT for OUD or MAT for AUD services.

-"Medications for Addiction Treatment (also known as medication assisted treatment (MAT)) for Opioid Use Disorders (OUD)" includes all medications approved under section 505 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+MAT for OUD includes all medications approved under section 505 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355) and all biological products licensed under section 351 of the Public Health Service Act (42 U.S.C.
-262) to treat opioid use disorders.
+262) to treat OUD.